 A short hike through the striking city of Amman, Jordan gets you to Jabal al-Qal’a, known in English as the Citadel.
 (Jabal is Arabic for “hill”, and Amman is built on seven hills.)
 This is a national historic site with evidence of settlement as far back as the Middle Bronze Age (1650-1550 BC).
 Numerous civilizations occupied this land.
 So let’s start with a quick history lesson:

-Around 1200 BC, this area became known as the Ammonite capital of Rabbath-Ammon, and there are even several references to this region in the bible.
-But once the Ptolemaic ruler Philadelphus swung through the region sometime in the third century BC, he decided to re-name the city after himself: Philadelphia.
+Around 1200 BC, this area became known as the Ammonite capital of Rabbath-Ammon.
+There are even several references to this region in the bible.
+But once the Ptolemaic ruler Philadelphus swung through the region, sometime in the third century BC, he chose to re-name the city after himself: Philadelphia.

 Later, the Seleucids ruled the city, followed by the Nabateans (most famous for their ancient city of Petra).
-By 30 BC, the Roman King Herod took over, which meant replanning and reconfiguring the city following the Roman architectural style.
+By 30 BC, the Roman King Herod took over.
+The city was then replanned and reconfigured to follow the Roman architectural style.